A rundown contains cues, columns and cells. Get to know how each of these work in this section.

 Changing the cue duration can be done by clicking on the current duration, and using the inputs to set a duration in the hour:minute:second format.

-When done, clicking outside, or pressing enter on your keyboard, will set the new time.
+When done, clicking outside, press enter on your keyboard, or click on save to set the new duration.

 Pro tip: Before setting the new time, you can use the "Escape" key to revert to the original duration.